 The County Board appoints the County Auditor under the authority of § 15.2-709.2 of the Code of Virginia, 1950, as amended.
 The County Board adopted a Board Charge in July 2015 establishing the position, and revised the Board Charge on June 20, 2017 to develop further the role of the County Auditor and the Audit Committee.
 Each audit will focus primarily on developing, whenever possible, revenue enhancements and costs containment initiatives.
 Keeping in view, the need to limit duplicative efforts between the Internal Audit and the County Auditor offices.
 The audits will be quarterly financial and programmatic assessments with a limited focus on internal controls.
 Internal controls will only be addressed when identified as a result of financial and/or programmatic gaps.

 Annual Audit Work Plans

 The County Board approves the County Auditor’s Annual Audit Work Plan (Work Plan).
 The Work Plan is a collection of data driven quarterly assessments.
 The data driven process is conceptualized through a data repository used to profile financial, transaction, operational, etc. data to identify study/audit areas.
 Other Information used to assist in the data driven approach include County data, such as budget documents, and County Board work sessions.
-The County Auditor also holds discussions with County Board members, management, and Audit Committee members.
+The County Auditor also holds discussions with County Board members, management, and Audit Committee members for input.
 The Work Plan is designed to be flexible to respond to changing needs as they arise.
 The Work Plan may be altered during the year, in consultation with the County Board, Audit Committee, and County management.
-The Work Plans also include an Audit Horizon, which lists audits that could be performed in future years.
-Finally, Work Plans include non-audit activities, such as Quick Response reports, training, risk assessment activities, and contractor oversight.

 Annual Work Plans are provided below.